FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Homology: ** Here \(in the context of genes\), it describes proteins originating from a common ancestor.

+**Definition of Species:** We are talking about two different species, once they cannot produce fertile offspring together.

 **Question: **What is the biological assumption behind an insertion when comparing sequences?

 > Through evolutionary changes in the DNA \(e.g. a point mutation\) a new bump \(= amino acid\(s\)\) was introduced.
 Implicitly it is also assumed similar structure -&gt; similar function.